Registration of Tanks

-The EFRS permit fee is $75 annually per tank.
+The EFRS registration fee is $75 per tank.

 Where a storage tank is divided into two or more compartments, each compartment is considered a separate part of the storage tank system and shall be registered separately.

-No person shall use a storage tank with a capacity ≥ 2500 litres unless the tank is registered.
+No person shall use an aboveground storage tank with a capacity greater than or equal to 2500 litres or any underground storage tank unless it is registered.